simonprickett/simonprickett.github.io/_posts/2025-07-06-coding-on-the-raspberry-pi-pico-traffic-lights.md

 <figure class="figure">
   <img src="{{ site.baseurl }}/assets/images/pico_traffic_lights_pico_pinout.png" class="figure-img img-fluid" alt="GPIO Pin Diagram">
-  <figcaption class="figure-caption text-center">GPIO Pin Diagram.</figcaption>
+  <figcaption class="figure-caption text-center">GPIO Pin Diagram from [pico.pinout.xyz](https://pico.pinout.xyz/) (used here after donating to the creator's ko-fi).</figcaption>
 </figure>

-When you're done it's going to look something like this... (an easy way to make sure you have it right is TODO update for Pico).
+When you're done it's going to look something like this... (an easy way to make sure you have it right is to hold the Pico with the micro USB port to the right and the header pins pointing up, then count 5 pins from the right and locate the rightmost side of the lights on that pin with the lights facing you).

 <div class="slick-carousel">
     <div>